 Please also see Other Funding Sources for additional fundraising resources.

-The IDEA Common Scholarship Application is due on Monday April 14, 2014.
+The IDEA Common Scholarship Application for Winter/Spring 2015 applicants is due on Monday October 13, 2014.
 Please read the eligibility selection criteria carefully and only check off for scholarships that apply to you.

 Scholarships open to OSU students only: